Saturday, December 24, 2022

 Wolfberry in foreground and hackberry to the right of the mesquite

-This bunny finds shelter in the hackberry bush while it nibbles on some native grass in the basin.
+This bunny finds shelter and shade in the hackberry bush while it nibbles on some native grass in the basin.

 j